JasonGryp/LiivyaRPG/Redeems/Biiv/Biiv.md

 Spell (School of Divination)

-Boov is a modification of the scrying spell to allow a user to look closely upon the Vtuber.
+Biiv is a modification of the scrying spell to allow a user to look closely upon the Vtuber.
 This was developed by clerics to provide solace in difficult times for the cultists.